What is a Narcissist?

 So, based on the above, one can easily surmise what email narcissism is, right?
 And, if you look at some of the issues that cause you to pause by others who email you, it is usually because they are only thinking of themselves.

 Or are you the narcissist?

-One case in particular the recipient really tried to take the high-road when being sent downright accusatory and nasty emails.
-They tried to explain their point of view in an adult manner.
-Void of emotion or return accusations.
-The other side was so into scolding that they wouldn’t listen to any explanation.
-Narcissism…
+In one case, the recipient tried to take the high road.
+The sender was downright accusatory and nasty emails.
+They tried to explain their point of view adultly—void of emotion or return accusations.

 Not Considering the Other Side’s Perception

-Nasty emails that I receive in my inbox from any of my blogs mostly come from those who reject the idea that they should think of others and that they “have the right not to”.
-Wow.
-Sort of feel sorry for onliners who feel that way.
+Nasty emails that I receive in my inbox from my email etiquette websites mostly come from those who reject the idea that they should have to think of others.
+Even stating that they “have the right not to.”

-Not choosing your words carefully, not taking the time to include a greeting and closing, exposing other’s addresses, typing in cryptic thoughts instead of correctly spelled and structured sentences are some indications that the sender is only thinking of themselves.
+Not choosing your words carefully, not taking the time to include a greeting and closing, exposing others’ addresses, and typing in cryptic thoughts instead of correctly spelled and structured sentences indicates that the sender is only thinking of themselves.

-What is ironic is that email narcissism doesn’t have to exist at all!
-Minuscule time and effort is all it takes by each and every one of us stop and take a moment to think of the other side when we are creating and responding to emails.
-Are you in?
+Ironically email narcissism doesn’t have to exist at all.
+Minuscule time and effort are all it takes for everyone to stop and take a moment to think of the other side when we are creating and responding to emails.